 To prepare a development environment.

-Testing minimal configs¶
+Testing sample configs¶

-cibuildwheel's minimal example configs can be tested on a simple project on cibuildwheel's existing CI.
+cibuildwheel's example configs can be tested on a simple project on cibuildwheel's existing CI.
 These should be run whenever the minimal configs change.

 To test minimal configs, make sure you have a clean git repo, then run the script: